-Deneen C. Howell is Co-Chair of both Williams & Connolly’s Employment Counseling and Litigation practice group, where her focus is on counseling clients regarding employment opportunities, as well as its Transactions and Business Counseling practice group.
+Deneen C. Howell is Co-Chair of both Williams & Connolly’s Employment Counseling and Litigation practice group, where her focus is on counseling clients regarding executive employment and internal investigations, as well as its Transactions and Business Counseling practice group.
 She is a highly skilled negotiator with broad experience advising senior executives, former government officials, authors, broadcasters and journalists as well as privately held businesses and non-profit organizations largely centered on employment and other personal services matters.

 She regularly advises former government officials in connection with their professional, academic and publishing pursuits following government service, including Presidents, Cabinet Members, White House officials, Senators, Representatives, Department of Justice, Department of State and other agency officials as well as representatives of state and local government, whether it be serving as a consultant, senior advisor, board member or senior executive to corporations, joining a law firm, writing their memoirs, running academic institutions or joining faculties, undertaking paid speaking engagements, serving as contributors to media outlets, or some combination of the above.

 In her publishing practice, apart from non-fiction, Deneen also has a thriving practice representing authors of literary fiction, thrillers and romance.